 With that said, let’s take a look at the benefits and terms of some of the most popular jewelry cards.

 Easiest Jewelry Credit Cards to Get:

 Helzberg Diamonds Credit Card: $100 in store reward when your card arrives in the mail. $50 off $249+ purchase during the first year, on your birthday.
-0% to 9.99% for 6 to 36 months deferred interest.
-27.74% (V) regular APR.
+0% - 9.99% for 6 - 36 months deferred interest.
+27.99% (V) regular APR.
 Up to $25 discount on purchases made during the holidays. $0 annual fee.
 Fair credit needed.

-Riddle's Jewelry Credit Card: 0% to 9.9% for 6 to 36 months deferred interest.
+Riddle's Jewelry Credit Card: Not Offered deferred interest.
 28.99% regular APR.
 Promotional offers at certain stores. $0 annual fee.
 Fair credit needed.